CodeYourFuture/syllabus/docs/react/week-1/homework.md

 ## 3) In Class Exercises

-If you haven't already, complete the in-class exercises on your `pokedex` app
+If you haven't already, complete the in-class exercises on your `pokedex` app.

 ## 4) CYF Hotel (7 hours)